owagner/modbus2mqtt/README.md

 These issues are not likely to be resolved in modbus2mqtt because it has not seen any development in a while.
 So I decided to do a bit of a rewrite and change a couple of things.

 A new structure of coil/register definitions was devised in order to poll consecutive registers in one request.
-Unfortunately this breaks compatibility with the original register definition files but there is no way around it
+Unfortunately this breaks compatibility with the original register definition files but there is no way around it.

 Main improvements over modbus2mqtt:
 - more abstraction when writing to coils/registers using mqtt.
 Writing is now